 How will they help me?

-- Supported lodgings - this is staying in a private home with a supportive adult.
+- Supported lodgings - this is staying in a private home with a supportive adult

-- Foster placement - you would live with and become part of a family, they look after you and help you to become independent.
+- Foster placement - you would live with and become part of a family, they look after you and help you to become independent

-St Basils will help you with budgeting and how to pay your bills, and both St Basils and your social worker will help you to become independent, help you with getting a job or to start training and what to do next.
-Your social worker will help you in lots of different ways and you have a right to decide the level of that support based on what you want and what you need, including financial support.
+Your social worker will help you in lots of different ways.
+You can decide on the level of that support based on what you want and what you need, including financial support.